Eona/Laminar/doc/Tutorial.md

 	- In CPU mode, intel-based OpenCL invokes [ThreadBuildingBlock](https://www.threadingbuildingblocks.org/) under the hood, a high-performance multithreading platform. <br><br>
 	- In GPU mode, OpenCL can run on both NVidia and non-NVidia graphics processors.
 For example, OpenCL runs on _Intel Iris Pro_ GPU which does not support CUDA. _Intel Iris Pro_ is commonly found on Macbook Pros.<br><br>
 - cuBLAS: a high-performance GPU [linear algebra library](https://developer.nvidia.com/cuBLAS).
 It is included natively as part of the CUDA toolkit.
 From our experiments, cuBLAS is the fastest compute engine of all six.

+## Learning Modules

+The learning modules manage the network training and experiment bookkeeping for you.
+You will be able to customize different modules to suit the need for your experiment with specific training data and evaluation metric.

+The ***O-E-S-S-E-O*** workflow, which will be discussed in depth later, enables you to perform diverse deep learning from natural language processing to system biology.

+This is a 30,000-foot overview of the *Laminar* architecture.
+You are now fully prepared to run your very first deep learning task.

 #Feed-forward Neural Network